 • Rates quoted are only applicable to South African Residents.
 Discounted special rates for International Residents are available on request.

 • The Sabi Sand Gate entrance fee of R 310 per vehicle and R 140 per person is to be paid directly, subject to change without prior notice.

-• A Conservation Levy of R 125 per person per night applies to the Special Offer rate.
+• Conservation Levy: R 150 per person per night applies to the SADC Special Offer rates, applicable from 01 June 2021.
 Subject to change and confirmation at the time of booking and needs to be prepaid.